1 x Cast iron pan, heavy based pot or a deep fryer

-Add the miraka (milk), wai wera (hot water) and huka (sugar) in to a large bowl.
-Stir until the huka (sugar) has dissolved.
+Add the miraka (milk), wai wera (hot water) and sweetener in to a large bowl.
+Stir until the sweetener has dissolved.

 Sprinkle over the īhi horo (instant yeast).
-Stir and leave for 5 minutes until the yeast has activated.
-Make sure the yeast has floated to the top.
+Then leave it for 5 - 10 minutes until the yeast has activated.
+The īhi (yeast) has activated when it has floated to the top, like the picture above.

 Add the puehu parāoa (flour), pata kua rewaina (melted butter) and tote (salt).
-Stir until a rough dough forms.
+Using a bread and butter knife, mix everything together until a rough dough forms.

 Kneading the dough (Pokepoke parāoa) - 3 options to choose from.